thinkedinthesea/PiFUN/README.md

 # PiFUN

-Addon board for Raspberry Pi
+Addon board for Raspberry Pi.
+It provides a simple way to start using your Raspberry Pi as a complete and portable Retrogaming machine.

 ![Screenshot](IMG_20200110_174037.jpg)